Drexel Station at 30th Street: History

 The PRT announced a project to bury the elevated tracks between 23rd to 46th streets in the 1920s.
 The tunnel from 23rd to 32nd streets was completed by 1933, but construction on the remaining segment was put on hiatus due to the Great Depression and World War II.
 The PRT went bankrupt in 1939 and was reorganized as the PTC, which began building the rest of the tunnel in 1947.

 The underground station is half a block southwest of 30th Street Station, the city's main intercity rail and commuter rail station.
 A tunnel previously connected the two stations, but was closed in the 1980s, reportedly due to safety concerns.
 Amtrak and SEPTA considered reopening the tunnel in the early 2000s, but the September 11 attacks ended those plans.

 In December 2018, SEPTA received a $15 million grant from the United States Department of Transportation to make significant improvements to the station.
 The improvement project was projected to cost over $37 million, with remaining funds contributed by SEPTA's capital budget and the developer Brandywine Realty Trust, which owns 3000-3020 Market Street directly above the subway station and is planning the Schuylkill Yards megaproject.
 The project calls for improvements to the station's mezzanine, as well as reopening and renovating the underground concourse connecting the subway station with the main 30th Street Station building.
 A second access point to the station at the corner of 31st and Market streets reopened in late 2019, which includes a staircase and new elevator.
-The full project was expected to be completed in 2021, but was not ultimately completed until April 2024.
+The full project was expected to be completed in 2021, but was not finished until April 2024.

 The 30th Street Station District, a development plan, called for the station house at the northwest corner of 30th and Market streets to be rebuilt.
 Work began on station renovations in 2020.
 On December 21, 2023, SEPTA announced that Drexel University had bought naming rights to the station for five years, which would change the station name to Drexel Station at 30th Street.
 New signage with the name, the first to adhere to SEPTA Metro, was added in February 2024.
 The name change officially took effect when the renovated station opened in April 2024.